Classes

 puppies fill rooms and cost millions.
 But if you need serious number crunching

 and can program, this is your toy.
+This is what the serious climate and weather modelers use.

 - Mainframe computers.